tetration/Simcity_3000_Linux_Installer/README.md

 If anyone knows how to make the shortcut in desktop or the panel go fullscreen at the right computer´s resolution please tell me so.

+# FAQ:
+-Your python script fails to download the setup installer!

+It seens like sometimes the installer fails to finish downloading the installer.
+Due to the slow internet speeds of the website that hosts the old loki games setup installers.

+While we dont have a work around the best way to fix it is to download it manually(https://liflg.org/?catid=7) and then placing it in the same python folder of this script.
+Which will make the installation work.

-# Tested under: Linux Mint 17.3 Cinammon 64 bit
+Tested under: Linux Mint 17.3 Cinammon 64 bit, Deepin Linux 15.3 64 bit